Laser Vein Removal

 Bid farewell to unsightly Spider Veins!

-Using the latest and most effective Fotona laser technology, Laser Vein Removal targets the hemoglobin in blood cells and, with each treatment, vessels collapse and are absorbed into the body.
+Using the latest and most effective Fotona SP laser technology, Laser Vein Removal targets the hemoglobin in blood cells and, with each treatment, vessels collapse and are absorbed into the body.
 Fotona’s specially designed, innovative technology allows safe, precisely controlled and optimal delivery of pulses to the treatment area.
 In just four to six weeks, you are sure to be streak free in time to sport that cute mini dress!

 - Your skin should be thoroughly cleaned and dried, removing any makeup, creams, oils, topical anesthetics or self-tanning products before laser treatment.